 Lockheed Martin has no “set aside” opportunities where funding is tied to small business status.
-We occasionally hold restricted competitions where only small business suppliers are invited to participate.
 For competitive procurements, buyers are encouraged to invite suppliers to participate with at least one supplier in each category of Small, Small Disadvantaged Business, Women Owned, HUBZone, Veteran Owned, and Service Disabled Veteran Owned.

 All categories of status may be self-certified except for HUBZone, which is certified by the Small Business Administration.
 Third party certification is not recognized for government contracting purposes.

 Lockheed Martin appreciates the challenges of business owners who are part of a minority group, but minority status by itself is not reportable for government contract purposes.
 Minority owned businesses are encouraged to research whether their minority and financial status would categorize them as a small disadvantaged business.

 Are there open opportunities to meet with Lockheed Martin employees in the Supply Chain or Supplier Diversity functions?